I am a final year Ph.D. candidate in Economics at the University of Michigan.

 My research interests lie in Public Finance and Energy and Environmental Economics.
 I combine theory and empirical methods to study how tax and subsidy design shapes clean-technology adoption and the distribution of benefits and costs.
 A central theme of my work is understanding how policy design can balance equity and efficiency.

-I will present my JMP at NTA, AERE@ASSA Annual Meeting and NABE-TEC this year.
+I am on the job market for the 2025-26 academic year.
+I will present my job market paper at NTA, ASSA and NABE-TEC this year.
 I would be happy to connect and chat about research!